Ramilito/winbar.nvim/README.md

             icons = true, -- whether to dim the icons name = true, -- whether to dim the name
         }
+        exclude_if = nil
+        -- define a function that returns a boolean to exclude winbar in specific circumstances.
+        -- the function should return true when you want to exclude the winbar, false otherwise.
+        -- for example:
+		-- exclude_if = function()
+        --   local is_magenta_window = vim.w.magenta or false
+		--   return is_magenta_window == true
+        -- end
       })
     end
   },